 The sheriff rode up to Florence and got the bodies the next day.
 When the judge called the men of Omaha to the courthouse that day, he asked them who did it.
 Nobody admitted any fault, and nobody would say who else was involved.
 Nobody was ever accused, tried, or convicted for murdering the two men.

-According to the original author, after this story was originally published in 1875, the truth came out that many of Omaha’s leading men from its pioneer days were involved in the lynching.
+According to the original author, after this story was published in 1875, the truth came out that many of Omaha’s leading men from its pioneer days were involved in the lynching.

-Rob a House, Get Murdered By a Mob
+Story Three: Rob a House, Get Murdered By a Mob

 George Taylor lived on Military Road northwest of Omaha in 1861.
 One day that spring when he’d left home, his wife reported that two men broke in, tied her up and took all the valuables in the house.
-The marshall heard about the crime from George Taylor, and he went looking for the men.
+The marshal heard about the crime from George Taylor, and he went looking for the men.
 He found two unknown men playing cards and flashing money at a saloon who seemed like they were guilty.
-The marshall arrested them and learned their names were James Bouve and John Iler.
+The marshal arrested them and learned their names were James Bouve and John Iler.
 However, they were released when the sheriff listened to them describe the hard work they’d done to earn their pay.
-The marshall apologized and the men went back to drinking.
+The marshal apologized and the men went back to drinking.

-The judge told the marshall to follow the men, and he did.
+The judge told the marshal to follow the men, and he did.
 When he found the men walking towards the river, he immediately arrested them again and brought them to the courthouse this time.
 There, the judge had called George Taylor’s wife to identify the criminals.
 She fingered Bouve and Iler.

 The next morning, this committee decided to have their own trial.
 They made up their own jury, then listened to Taylor’s wife.
 A real lawyer got up and said the law should be followed and this fake trial should be stopped.
 The jury found the men guilty, and asked if they should be over to the committee instead of letting them go to real court.
 The jury said yes, they should go to the committee.
-Turning to the crowd outside for a vote, they mostly agreed the committee should have their way. “…when the crowd dispersed it was pretty generally understood that the vigilance committee would have a ‘neck-tie sociable’ that very night.”That night, a “committee of men” accompanied by the marshall interrogated the men.
+Turning to the crowd outside for a vote, they mostly agreed the committee should have their way. “…when the crowd dispersed it was pretty generally understood that the vigilance committee would have a ‘neck-tie sociable’ that very night.”That night, a “committee of men” accompanied by the marshal interrogated the men.
 With a gun to his face, Iler confessed they did it, and was led to the spot where the pair hid the booty.

-At midnight, a crowd showed up in Omaha’s courthouse, “overpowered the marshall,” and took the men from their cells.
-A rumour went through the crowd that Bouve was a professional gambler and thief who’d killed several men in Colorado.
+At midnight, a crowd showed up in Omaha’s courthouse, “overpowered the marshal,” and took the men from their cells.
+A rumor went through the crowd that Bouve was a professional gambler and thief who’d killed several men in Colorado.
 Without making a confession and while cursing the crowd, Bouve was murdered.
 “The committee” lynched him with rope hung from a rafter in the ceiling of the courthouse.
 For his confession, Iler was turned loose and shot at while he ran from town.